andrevidela/Research-report/Thesis/index.md

 ### A SAT solver

 Sat solvers themselves aren't necessarily considered "real-world" programs in the same sense that compilers or servers are.
-However they have two benefits:
+However, they have two benefits:

 - You can make them arbitrarily slow to make the performance improvement very obvious by increasing the size of the problem to solve.
 - They still represent a real-life case study where a program need to be fast and where traditional functional programming has fallen short compared to imperative programs.

-In this case we are interested in solving the core loop of the state monad that threads through the entire program:
+In this case, we are interested in solving the core loop of the state monad that threads through the entire program:

 ```haskell
 (>>=) : (1 _ : LState a) -> (1 f : ((_ : a) -> LState b))